-Approved by: Recruitment and Admissions Steering Group Date first published: Oct-2020 Version No. 1.0 Date updated: Oct-2020 Owner: Marketing and Student Recruitment Review Date: Oct-2021
+Approved by Recruitment and Admissions Steering Group Date first published: Oct-2021 Version No. 1.2 Date updated: May-2023 Owner: Marketing and Student Recruitment Review Date: Sep-2024

 This document has been designed to be accessible for readers.
-However, should you require the document in an alternative format please contact the Directorate of Marketing and Student Recruitment (MSR)
+However, should you require the document in an alternative format please contact the University Secretariat.

-© 2020 Buckinghamshire New University
+© 2023 Buckinghamshire New University